It’s hard to find the perfect carry-on bag. They’re usually too small to fit everything you need, or too big to be allowed in the cabin.

 The suitcase comparison goes further than that, though.
 The backpack harness can be zipped away via a roll-out cover, leaving the Minaal looking like a large briefcase.
 While the ease of carrying the bag like this will depend on how much weight you've got it in, it's ideal for going through security, stowing in overhead bins and turning up to a business meeting straight off the plane.

-A second, full-sized zipped compartment is designed for electronics, with a floating sleeve that can handle both a 17” and 11” device simultaneously.
+A second, full-sized zipped compartment is designed for electronics, with a floating sleeve that can handle both a 15” and 11” device simultaneously.
 The sleeve is suspended right in the middle of the bag, meaning that no matter which way it's facing when you drop it, your electronics won't hit the ground.
+Usefully, the sleeve can be removed from either the top or side of the bag, speeding things up at security.

-In the same compartment sits a multi-purpose section with space for your passport, business cards and other items, as well as a lanyard for keys and padded pocket for a cellphone.
+In the same compartment sits a multi-purpose section with space for your passport, business cards, and other items, a dedicated document sleeve, as well as a lanyard for keys and padded pocket for a cell phone.

-The whole bag can be covered by the included rain cover in a matter of seconds, and the pouch that the cover usually lives in includes a removable hip strap – useful for when the Minaal is being used as a backpack with plenty of weight in it.
+The whole bag can be covered by the included rain cover in a matter of seconds, and the pouch that the cover usually lives in includes a removable hip strap.
+That, along with the chest strap, comes in handy when the Minaal is being used as a backpack with plenty of weight in it, making it much more comfortable to carry.

 In terms of security, the zips for both main compartments can be padlocked together, although those on the two smaller front pockets can’t.